-- Methods for social theorizing and ethical analysis; - Tools for constructive theological reflection and spiritual practice; - Strategies for collaborative community organizing and network building.
+Methods for social theorizing and ethical analysis;

+• Tools for constructive theological reflection and spiritual practice;

+• Strategies for collaborative community organizing and network building.

-At the end of your first year of study in the program, you will be awarded a Certificate of Spirituality and Social Change (CSSC).
-In the first year, the focus of the foundational courses for the CSSC provides a cohort experience in the foundational and required courses, while emphasizing ongoing personal change and transformation.
-At the end of the second year, you will complete the Master of Arts in Social Transformation.
-The second year's courses are oriented towards theological and practical formation, equipping students to think critically about socio-political dynamics to reflect constructively on the role played by religion and theological traditions in movements for social change.
+At the end of your first year of study in the program, you will be awarded a Certificate of Spirituality and cohort experience in the foundational and required courses, while emphasizing ongoing personal change and transformation.
+At the end of the second year, you will complete the Master of Arts in Social equipping students to think critically about socio-political dynamics to reflect constructively on the role played by religion and theological traditions in movements for social change.